Living Conditions in U.S. Immigration Detention Centers

 Physical Surroundings: A Glimpse Inside Detention Centers

 Although immigration detention centers exist, it is standard practice for the centers to allot different sections for men and women respectively.
-Though some centers provide immigration courts and asylum offices, access to lawyers, interpreters, and other resources might be limited because some of the facilities are located far away from the larger city where detainees attend the interviews and hearings through phones or video conferences.
+While some centers offer immigration courts and asylum offices, limited access to lawyers, interpreters, and other resources may occur.
+This limitation arises because some facilities are located far from the larger city where detainees attend interviews and hearings via phone or video conferences.

-Some of the detention facilities are inside jails run either by the federal or state governments.
+Some detention facilities operate within jails managed by federal or state governments.
 These facilities hold immigration detainees with civil offenses as well as people convicted of criminal offenses or suspected of perpetrating one.
-Various other lockups exist in the United States but are immigration-only facilities run by private corporations.
+Various other lockups exist in the United States that serve solely as immigration facilities operated by private corporations.

 Uncertain Timelines: Detention Duration and Bonds